 - Prepare the IT department and Develop IT capabilities.
 The OpusCapita case confirms that, when implementing RPA internally, the IT department needs to be involved in the development, testing and production phases of RPA.
 This involvement includes configuring applications and systems to allow robots to access them, developing a business case for the additional costs involved and developing support mechanisms, such as service desk support (Hallikainen, Bekkhus, & Pan, 2018). - Select Processes Carefully and Measure Improvements, for RPA implementation processes should be selected carefully.
-Organizations should choose methods that are predominantly rules-based and require significant amounts of time and resources (Lowes & Cannata, 2015). - Re-Think Talent: for the correct management of automation tools it is important to accomplish the creation of a high-performing organization that provides excellent service, enables the business to achieve strategic objectives, innovates quickly, scales nimbly, and meets all compliance standards.
-The organization should be focused on value-added tasks like strategy development, design of new services and customer
+Organizations should choose processes that are predominantly rules-based and require significant amounts of time and resources (Lowes & Cannata, 2015). - Re-Think Talent: for the correct management of automation tools it is important to accomplish the creation of a high-performing organization that provides excellent service, enables the business to achieve strategic objectives, innovates quickly, scales nimbly, and meets all compliance standards.
+The organization should be focused on value-added tasks like strategy development, design of new services, judgment calls, and rich social interactions with internal and external customers.
+That is why rethinking talent is a crucial characteristic of an automated service center (Willcocks, Hindle, & Lacity, 2019).